 The on-board services provided by Japan Airlines to customers are among the best in the world.
-Air ticket holders can choose between four seat classes, including: First class, Business class, Premium Economy class, and Economy class.
-Japan.
-Japan Airlines airplanes have state of the art armchairs that can be transformed into a very comfortable flat bed.
-The aircrafts are also equipped with the most advanced on-board entertainment systems for entertainment.
+Air ticket holders can choose between four seat classes, including: First Class, Business Class, Premium Economy Class, and Economy Class.
+JAL's aircrafts are also equipped with the most advanced on-board entertainment systems.

 Japan Airlines provides an excellent variety of menus with delicious meals that include the following: Japanese cuisine, Western cuisine, A la carte (eat what you want, when you want), and route specific meals.
 Special meals for dietary needs are also available but require air ticket buyers to notify the airline at least 24 hours prior to the flight.

 While ANA is the largest airline in Japan, Japan Airlines is the country's flagship air carrier and national airline of Japan.
 Both are highly regarded however and prices stay at pretty similar fares for air tickets.